robertwayne/cogwatch/README.md

 **default_logger=True**: Whether to use the default logger *(to sys.stdout)* or not.
 Defaults to True.

-**preload=False**: Whether to detect and load all found cogs on startup.
+**preload=False**: Whether to detect and load all found cogs on start.
 Defaults to False.

 ### Logging
-By default the utility has a logger configured so users can get output to the console.
+By default, the utility has a logger configured so users can get output to the console.
 You can disable this by passing in `default_logger=False`.
 If you want to hook into the logger -- for example, to pipe your output to another terminal or `tail` a file -- you can set up a custom logger like so: